bookofproofs/bookofproofs.github.io/_sources/history/19th-century/gibb.md

 title: Gibb, David
 born: 1883
 died: 1946
-keywords: David Gibb, Edinburgh University, Mathematics, Teaching, Assessment, Publications, Instructors
+keywords: david gibb,gibb
-description: David Gibb graduated from Edinburgh University, established an innovative teaching system, and developed successful programs adopted in 25,000+ schools.
-Trained instructors and authored publications, boosting student math performance by 10%.
+description: David Gibb graduated from Edinburgh University and went on to become a lecturer and reader there.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---